NinhLuong/basecode_bloc_rewards_app/.github/instructions/flutterbloc.instructions.md

 ---
 applyTo: '**'
 ---
----
-description: Flutter, Bloc, Cubit, Flutter Clean Architecture
-globs:
-alwaysApply: false
----
 You are an expert in Flutter, Dart, Bloc, Freezed, Flutter Hooks, and Firebase.

     Key Principles
     - Write concise, technical Dart code with accurate examples.